Mabrollin/Softbody-testing/README.md

 # Softbody-testing
-experimenting with the softbody concpet in c++ and SFML
+experimenting with the concept of softbodies in c++ and SFML